Perinatal Anemia

 History

-History should focus on maternal factors (eg, bleeding diatheses, hereditary red blood cell [RBC] disorders, nutritional deficiencies, drugs), family history of hereditary disorders that may cause neonatal anemia (eg, alpha-thalassemia, enzyme deficiencies, RBC membrane disorders, RBC aplasias), and obstetric factors (eg, infections, vaginal bleeding, obstetric interventions, mode of delivery, blood loss, treatment and appearance of the cord, placental pathology, fetal distress, number of fetuses).
+History should focus on maternal factors (eg, Rh (D antigen)-negative blood type, bleeding diatheses, hereditary red blood cell [RBC] disorders, nutritional deficiencies, medications), family history of hereditary disorders that may cause neonatal anemia (eg, alpha-thalassemia, enzyme deficiencies, RBC membrane disorders, RBC aplasias), and obstetric factors (eg, infections, vaginal bleeding, obstetric interventions, mode of delivery, blood loss, treatment and appearance of the cord, placental pathology, fetal distress, number of fetuses).

 Nonspecific maternal factors may provide additional clues.
 History of anemia in the parents should be sought.
 Splenectomy would indicate a possible history of hemolysis, RBC membrane disorder, or autoimmune anemia; cholecystectomy might indicate a history of hemolysis-induced gallstones.

-Important neonatal factors include gestational age at delivery, age at presentation, sex, race, and ethnicity.
+Important neonatal factors include gestational age at delivery, age at presentation, sex, and ancestry (as a risk factor for certain hereditary anemias).

 Physical examination